-In Sibelius 7 you can optionally check “Draw old style multirests up to (through) 9 bars”.
+In Sibelius 7 or later you can optionally check “Draw old style multirests up to (through) 9 bars”.

 Even if you aren’t typesetting music from the 1800’s, you might occasionally use these ornate rests as a design element for in your music typesetting.

 JAZZ : PUSH THE ENVELOPE WITH CUSTOM MULTIRESTS

 One of the challenges with jazz charts is how to emulate a true handwritten look on the computer.
 The computer is great for consistency, but this strength can also be a weakness: a professionally hand copied chart is beautiful to look at because not only is the music presented very consistently, the calligraphy of each copyist is unique.

 A number of handwritten music fonts and associated templates were born out of some individual professional music copyist’s desire to present their own unique hand copied look on the computer.

 My friend and colleague Lee Monroe is a professional music copyist who did just that.
 Lee and his company, Express Music created a very unique House Style using custom fonts with extra touches, one of which is a custom Multimeasure Rest shape.
 This shape emulates a popular Multirest style found in handwritten jazz charts: